 {[{item.Location}]} |

-My Guide Croatia is part of the global network of online travel guides powered by local experts See all destinations
+My Guide Croatia is part of the global network of online travel guides powered by local experts

 Croatia's stunning nature parks offer a plethora of adventurous summer activities for outdoor enthusiasts.
 From hiking to kayaking, there is something for everyone to enjoy in these picturesque destinations.
 If you're looking to experience the natural beauty of Croatia in a unique and thrilling way, consider booking an activity in one of the country's nature parks.